RunestoneInteractive/thinkcspy/_sources/StringsContinued/Exercises.rst

           testEqual(is_palindrome('a'), True)
           testEqual(is_palindrome(''), True)

     #.

-        .. tabbed:: q11

-            .. tab:: Question

-               Write a function that removes the first occurrence of a string from another string.

-               .. activecode:: ex_8_10
-                  :nocodelens:

-                  from test import testEqual

-                  def remove(substr,theStr):
-                      # your code here

-                  testEqual(remove('an', 'banana'), 'bana')
-                  testEqual(remove('cyc', 'bicycle'), 'bile')
-                  testEqual(remove('iss', 'Mississippi'), 'Missippi')
-                  testEqual(remove('egg', 'bicycle'), 'bicycle')

-            .. tab:: Answer

-                .. activecode:: q11_answer
-                    :nocodelens:

-                    from test import testEqual

-                    def remove(substr,theStr):
-                        index = theStr.find(substr)
-                        if index < 0: # substr doesn't exist in theStr return theStr
-                        return_str = theStr[:index] + theStr[index+len(substr):]
-                        return return_str

-                    testEqual(remove('an', 'banana'), 'bana')
-                    testEqual(remove('cyc', 'bicycle'), 'bile')
-                    testEqual(remove('iss', 'Mississippi'), 'Missippi')
-                    testEqual(remove('egg', 'bicycle'), 'bicycle')

-    #.
-Write a function that removes all occurrences of a string from another string.

-       .. activecode:: ex_8_11

-          from test import testEqual

-          def remove_all(substr,theStr):
-              # your code here

-          testEqual(remove_all('an', 'banana'), 'ba')
-          testEqual(remove_all('cyc', 'bicycle'), 'bile')
-          testEqual(remove_all('iss', 'Mississippi'), 'Mippi')
-          testEqual(remove_all('eggs', 'bicycle'), 'bicycle')

-    #.
 Write a function that implements a substitution cipher.
-In a substitution
-       cipher one letter is substituted for another to garble the message.
+In a substitution cipher one letter is substituted for another to garble the message.
 For example A -> Q, B -> T, C -> G etc. your function should take two parameters, the message you want to encrypt, and a string that represents the mapping of the 26 letters in the alphabet.
 Your function should return a string that is the encrypted version of the message.

        .. activecode:: ex_8_17